-Looking for a local, pick-your-own farm in Orange County, Florida?
+Looking for a local, pick-your-own farm in Orlando and Orange County, Florida?
 Farms are open and safe!
-Scroll down this page and you will see the U-Pick farms in Orange County, Florida,
+Scroll down this page and you will see the U-Pick farms in Orlando and Orange County, Florida,

 sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name